 Patent specifications are the most important sources of technical information.
 Thanks to the Espacenet database, it is possible to carry out free searches in patent documents published worldwide.
 Our website also contains links to other patent collections that can be accessed online.
 It is recommended that a state of the art search (also known as a prior art search) is carried out before filing a patent application.
 There are various providers who offer such search services.
 For patent applications, you can also take advantage of the Search for a Swiss Patent Application offered by the IPI.

 Are you looking for a recognised international depositary authority for biological material in accordance with the Budapest Treaty?
 Then the following link is the right thing for you: List of all depositary authorities in accoradance with the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (pdf).

 It takes on average three to five years from filing the application to the patent being granted, although you can also request an expedited procedure.
 However, an invention is already provisionally protected from the date the application is filed so that the applicant is in no way disadvantaged.
-Although it generally isn’t necessary to grant the patent earlier, the applicant can shorten the entire process by requesting an expedited substantive examination.
+Although it generally isn’t necessary to grant the patent earlier, the applicant can shorten the entire process by requesting an accelerated substantive examination.

 An invention is considered new when it doesn’t belong to the state of the art (also known as prior art).
 The state of the art includes everything that was publicly available before the application or priority date through written or oral descriptions, through use or in any other way.
 Novelty is worldwide and absolute.
 In order to determine the novelty of your invention, we offer a Search for a Swiss Patent Application.